Tsuneari Fukuda: In the immediate post-war period

 Fukuda wrote the first published literary criticism of Osamu Dazai in 1948, which appeared in the Gunzo magazine.
 He was a founding member of the Hachi-no-Ki Kai, a literary circle formed during the same year, which included Ken'ichi Yoshida, Mitsuo Nakamura, Shōhei Ōoka, and Yukio Mishima.
-Fukuda's released the metatheatrical play The Last Trump Card (最後の切札, Saigo no kirifuda) in September 1948.
+Fukuda released the metatheatrical play The Last Trump Card (最後の切札, Saigo no kirifuda) in September 1948.
 In 1949, Fukuda joined the Albion Club, a group devoted to the study of British culture founded the same year.
 He contributed a criticism of David Garnett to the first issue of the group's magazine, Albion.
 He also published a book, On Western Authors (西欧作家論, Seiō sakkaron), which rejected Japanese modernisation as "false" and reproducing the west's mistakes.
 In the work, he praised Garnett for his avoidance of what he called the modern tendency toward "excessive individualism".
 In March 1949, he published a novel, The Horatio Diary (ホレイショー日記, Horeishō nikki).
 The novel is centred upon the life of David Jones, a fictional Hamlet actor and director at the Old Vic in London during the Second World War, who later ends up playing Horatio.
-In the novel, Fukuda, who had yet to visit Britain, constructed the London theatrical scene of his imagination, and touches on the theme of man's struggle to act against the madness of war.
+In the novel, Fukuda, who had yet to visit Britain, constructed the London theatrical scene of his imagination, and touches on the theme of humanity's struggle to act against the madness of war.